Care from Experts you trust

 The Counseling Center does not directly bill insurance companies for services.
 However, I will provide you with an invoice to submit to your insurance company (known as a Superbill).
 Please contact your insurance carrier to find out if you are eligible for out-of-network benefits.
 Therapy is a deductible expense for your HSA or Flex Spending Accounts.
 Clients receive Superbills via the Patient Portal on the 10th day of each month.
 Submit the Superbill with the reimbursement claim form you get from your insurance company.

-If you plan to file for reimbursement, call your provider before scheduling your first appointment with The Counseling Center.
+Submitting a Superbill is not a guarantee of payment.
+Therefore, if you plan to file for reimbursement, call your insurance carrier before scheduling your first appointment with The Counseling Center.
 This way, you can determine your carrier’s policy on covering counseling sessions.
 On the back of your benefits card is the number to call for information.

 Likewise, most plans only allow for a certain number of sessions.
-Your benefits provider will determine when it is time to terminate treatment regardless of whether or not you finished the process.
+They will determine when it is time to terminate treatment regardless of whether you finished the process.

-By remaining an out-of-network therapy practice, The Counseling Center is not obligated to share any information with any insurance company.
+The Counseling Center will not share any information with any insurance company unless you specifically request it by signing a Consent for the Release of Information.
 Should you choose to file for reimbursement through your insurance, The Counseling Center must only provide an official diagnosis code (such as “F10.20 Alcohol dependence, uncomplicated”).
-We are not obligated to, nor do we share any other information regarding your care.